jordanweiss/starter-academic/content/authors/jw/_index.md

 Jordan Weiss is a demographer who studies population health and inequality.
 A central theme of his work concerns the integration of theories across multiple disciplines with advances in statistical and computational science to inform research design and translate findings into actionable, policy-relevant information.

 Jordan earned his PhD in Demography and Sociology from the University of Pennsylvania where he also earned an MA in Statistics.
-He is currently a Research Scientist at the University of California, Berkeley.
+He is currently a Postdoctoral Scholar in the Department of Demography and Data Science Fellow at the University of California, Berkeley.